gprMax/gprMax/docs/source/input.rst

 .. code-block:: none

-    #excitation_file: file
+    #excitation_file: file1

-``file`` can be the name of the file containing the specified waveform in the same directory as the input file, or ``file`` can be the full path to the file containing the specified waveform (allowing you to specify any location).
+``file1`` can be the name of the file containing the specified waveform in the same directory as the input file, or ``file`` can be the full path to the file containing the specified waveform (allowing you to specify any location).

 For example, to specify the file ``my_waves.txt``, which contains two custom waveform shapes, use: ``#excitation_file: my_waves.txt``.
 The contents of the file ``my_waves.txt`` would take the form: